tprasadtp/ubuntu-post-install/docs/clioptions.md

 Disables reporting statistics back to server.

-Following things are reported.
+Following might be reported.
 (Nothing more than that)

 - A UUID generated for each execution, (its random and is not persistent across runs),
 - Last exit code.
 - System Architecture (x64/x86/ARM/ARM64).
 - Total execution time.
-- Randomized hostname
+- Masked hostname
 - Distribution name (Ubuntu, Linux Mint etc.)
 - Distribution code name (bionic, artful etc)
-- Feature/Task selected.
+- Feature/Task selected
-- Flags used.
+- Flags used
-- Timezone and system language.
+- Timezone and system language

 ??? question "Privacy Concerns?"

     - If you are freaking out, its a shell script !!
 You can literally look into it and check what's collected.
 Why if you ask?
 I mostly use it on a bunch of machines/VMs and would like to keep an eye on how it did.
     - Data will be stored in AWS DynamoDB and Google Firebase Real-time Database.
     Data will not be shared with any third party.
 Period.
 Only me or my team members will have access to it.
 If you run a search query on google, it probably collects more data than me.
-API endpoints/PaaS/IaaS provider may log your IP addresses, but script does not and WILL not collect IP addresses(local or otehrwise).
+API endpoints/PaaS/IaaS provider may log your IP addresses, but script does not and WILL not collect IP addresses(local or otherwise).
     - Script will not collect your full config file either.
 Just flags used (like simulate, fix etc)
     - If you flood the reporting endpoints, you might get HTTP 429 errors as reporting endpoints have rate limits.